 Many of the slots are towards the rear of the building, and by the two connectors (to Mandalay Bay and Excalibur), and like many of the Mlife properties in Las Vegas feature a mix of older and newer machines.
 There’s a decent sized video poker area as well as a high limit area,

 Luxor has rooms in three sections: The main pyramid, and then two towers, East and West.
-The tower rooms have been refreshed in recent years, as has some percentage of the pyramid rooms.
+The tower rooms have been refreshed in recent years, and more recently the pyramid rooms were refreshed.